- Home

-The state of our eyes and vision can change with age.
-These changes – which tend to happen between the ages of 41 and 60 – can be difficult and frustrating to cope with, and may get in the way of everyday life.
+The health of our eyes and state of our vision can change with age.
+These changes – which tend to happen between the ages of 41 and 60 – can be difficult and frustrating to cope with and may get in the way of everyday life.

 Common age-related eye problems include presbyopia (long-sightedness), glaucoma, dry eyes, and cataracts.
-However, the good news is that while we become more susceptible to these conditions as we get older, there are things that we can do to help.
+However, the good news is that while we become more susceptible to these conditions as we get older, there are things that can help.

 Here, we’ll cover some common age-related eye problems and diseases and explore how to spot and treat them.